laminas/laminas-math/doc/book/zend.math.introduction.md

 Mcrypt extension (using the `MCRYPT_DEV_URANDOM` parameter).
 Finally, if the OpenSSL and Mcrypt are not installed the generator uses the `mt_rand` function of PHP.

-The `Zend\Math\Rand` class offers the following methods to generate random values:
+The `Laminas\Math\Rand` class offers the following methods to generate random values:

 > -   `getBytes($length, $strong = false)` to generate a random set of `$length` bytes;
 - `getBoolean($strong = false)` to generate a random boolean value (true or false);